caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 * No containers
 * Absolutely no Kubernetes

-By the way, I am a strong advocate of using "boring technology".
+I am a strong advocate of using "boring technology".
 I am also the only developer of the app, which makes many things simpler.

 ## The application infrastructure